-Bridgend Ford is proudly supporting calls for keen cyclists to sign up to a 100-mile bike ride, in memory of a South Wales Police officer.
+Bridgend Ford is proudly supporting calls for keen cyclists to sign up to a 100-mile and 57-mile bike ride, in memory of a South Wales Police officer.

-PC Mike Evans lost his battle with terminal cancer in May and a year on from a charity cycle for the dad-of-two, “Doing the Hundred for #TeamEvsy” will return on Sunday 22nd October.
+PC Mike Evans lost his battle to a terminal brain tumour in May 2017 and two years on from the initial idea of a charity cycle for the dad-of-two, “Doing the Hundred for #TeamEvsy” will return once again on Sunday 21st October 2018 for the third consecutive year.

-Around 200 of the constable’s colleagues, friends and supporters took part in last year’s event, raising money for Headfirst Velindre Brain Tumour appeal.
+Around 200 of the constable’s colleagues, friends and supporters took part in last year’s event, raising money for Headfirst For Brain Tumour Research @ Velindre.

 Organiser Ian Greenman, Area Manager at South Wales Fire and Rescue Service, said: “We were overwhelmed by the support for last year’s #TeamEvsy bike ride and we feel this year’s event will be a fitting tribute to a great man.